Composition (visual arts): Line and shape

 Lines are optical phenomena that allow the artist to direct the eye of the viewer.
-The optical illusion of lines do exist in nature, and visual arts elements can be arranged to create this illusion.
-The viewer unconsciously reads near the continuous arrangement of different elements and subjects at varying distances.
+The optical illusion of lines does exist in nature, and in visual arts, elements can be arranged to create this illusion.
+The viewer unconsciously "reads" the image through the continuous arrangement of different elements and subjects at varying distances.
 Such elements can be of dramatic use in the composition of the image.
 These could be literal lines such as telephone and power cables or rigging on boats.
-Lines can also derive from the borders of different colors or contrast or sequences of discrete elements.
+Lines can also derive from the borders of different colors or contrast, or sequences of discrete elements.
 Movement is also a source of lines, where the blurred movement renders as a line.

 Subject lines contribute to both mood and linear perspective, giving the viewer the illusion of depth.
 Oblique lines convey a sense of movement, and angular lines generally convey dynamism and possibly tension.
 Lines can also direct attention towards the main subject of the picture or contribute to the organization by dividing it into compartments.
 The artist may exaggerate or create lines, perhaps as part of their message to the viewer.
-Many lines without a clear subject point suggest chaos in the image and may conflict with the mood the artist is trying to evoke.
+Many lines without a clear subject-point suggest chaos in the image, and may conflict with the mood the artist is trying to evoke.

 A line's angle and its relationship to the frame's size influence the perspective of the image.
 Horizontal lines, commonly found in landscape photography, can give the impression of calm, tranquility, and space.
 An image filled with strong vertical lines tends to have the appearance of height and grandeur.
 Tightly angled convergent lines give a dynamic, lively, and active effect to the image.
 Firmly turned, almost diagonal lines produce tension in the picture.
 The viewpoint of visual art is fundamental because every different perspective views different angled lines.
 This change of perspective elicits a different response to the image.
 Changing the air only by some degrees or some centimeters lines in embodiments can vary tremendously, and a distinct feeling can be transported.
 Straight lines are also strongly influenced by tone, color, and repetition concerning the rest of the image.

 Compared to straight lines, curves provide a greater dynamic influence in a picture.
-They are also generally more aesthetically pleasing, as the viewer associates them with softness.
+They are also generally more aesthetically pleasing, as the viewer associates them with nature and softness.
 In photography, curved lines can give graduated shadows when paired with soft-directional lighting, which usually results in a very harmonious line structure within the image.
 There are two main types of curves, a simple "C" curve as well as a more sinuous "S" curve.